jenova-marie/ninshubur/README.md

 ## 👑 Adding (or Removing) a Priestess

 When a new High Priestess joins the order and consents to having her teaching archived — or when an existing Priestess revokes consent — Ninshubur needs to know.
-The configuration change is just two lines in `.env`, but capturing (or removing) her **historical** messages from the archive takes a multi-step workflow because the data lives in three places: Postgres, Qdrant, and the live Discord gateway state.
+The configuration change is just two lines in `.env`.
+Capturing (or removing) her **historical** messages then takes a multi-step workflow because the data lives in two places: PostgreSQL and Qdrant.

 This section walks through both directions.